codefresh-io/docs.codefresh.io/_docs/testing/integration-tests.md

 ### Using a custom test image

-In all the previous examples the tests were running in a public Dockerhub that has the programming language/framework that your tests require.
+In all the previous examples the tests were running in a public Dockerhub image that has the programming language/framework that your tests require.
 In more complex cases, you might need to create your own Docker image that contains exactly the tools that you wish.

 In this case you can create a special Docker image that will be used just for testing and nothing else.